On this page

 Jeffrey (he/him) is a student in the School of Communication at SFU.
 He has also taken courses in the Contemporary Arts, primarily those relating to film and cinema, as well as various electives in other faculties including ARCH 131, GEOG 111, HUM 102W, and PSYC 100.
 In his free time, he enjoys watching movies and TV shows, playing basketball, listening to hip-hop music, and losing at chess.
 He also works part-time for Chess.com and hopes to eventually pursue a full-time career there.

-Puneet is a third-year English major with a minor in Gender, Sexuality, and Women's Studies.
-She has also explored other disciplines like Archaeology, having completed courses such as ARCH 100, ARCH 101, and ARCH 131.
-Additionally, Puneet has taken courses in Music and Sound, including CA 142 and CA 149.
+Puneet is a fourth-year English major with a minor in Gender, Sexuality, and Women's Studies.
+She has also explored other disciplines, having completed courses in Archaeology, Music and Sound, Communications, and Education.